-TERMS:
+Definitions:

-A proration is a proportionate division of an overall charge among the number of affected/responsible residents with no amount being less than \$1.00 each (could be a floor, a wing, an entire residence hall, or in very rare circumstances, the entire campus).

-A fine is a fixed sum charged to a single person.
+- Campus damage is any act, intentional or unintentional, which results in damages or excessive messes to College property above and beyond normal use. - A proration is a proportionate division of an overall charge among the number of affected/responsible residents with no amount being less than \$1.00 each (i.e., it could be a floor, a wing, an entire residence hall, or in very rare circumstances, the entire campus). - A fine is a fixed sum charged to a single person.